SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There is one main parking lot for the San Francisco Zoo.
 It has two entrances, one coming off Sloat Boulevard at 47th Avenue and the other off the Great Highway.
 However, there is only one exit, and it drops you off onto the Great Highway.

 Another thing to note is that there is a parking fee at the zoo.
-It's $11 per car on the weekdays and $13 on weekends and holidays.
+It's $11 per car on weekdays and $13 on weekends and holidays.

 San Francisco Zoo Exhibits

 The San Francisco Zoo is organized into seven different areas.
 Within each one, you will find several exhibits dedicated to a specific group of animals.
-Click the links below to jump ahead to each section and to learn more about the animals you will find there.
+Click the links below to jump ahead to each section and learn more about the animals you will find there.

 African Region

-The African region is a large complex full of giraffes, zebras, and gorillas.
-The area is really open with a lot of great spots to see the animals.
-It's one of the first areas you will find when you enter the San Francisco Zoo.
+The Savanna is a large complex full of giraffes, zebras, and kudu (antelope).
+The area is very open with a lot of great spots to see the animals along the meandering pathway.
+You'll also be able to see ostriches and crowned cranes sharing this space.

 Here are just a few photos from my last visit.